mozilla/django-browserid/docs/index.rst

 Django_.

-django-browserid provides an authentication backend, ``BrowserIDBackend``, that verifies BrowserID assertions using the browserid.org verification service and authenticates users.
-It also provides ``verify``, which lets you build more complex authentication systems based on BrowserID.
+django-browserid provides an authentication backend, ``BrowserIDBackend``, that verifies BrowserID assertions using different methods and authenticate users.
+The verification can be done using the browserid.org verification service or locally.

+It also provides a ``verify`` function which lets you build more complex authentication systems based on BrowserID.

 django-browserid is a work in progress.
 Contributions are welcome.
 Feel free to fork_ and contribute!